Home » Do Female Tortoises Have Periods?

 • Egg binding.

-Bleeding from the vent isn’t normal, especially if it isn’t time for your tortoise to lay eggs.
+Bleeding from the vent is abnormal, especially if it isn’t time for a tortoise to lay eggs.

 Why Is There Blood on My Tortoise’s Eggs?

-If your female tortoise lays eggs and there’s some blood on them, there’s no need to panic.
+If a female tortoise lays eggs with blood on them, there’s no need to worry.

-Although it’s rare for there to be blood after a tortoise has laid eggs, it’s known to happen on occasion.
-That’s especially true if the tortoise has laid many eggs over a short time.
+Although it’s rare for there to be blood after a tortoise has laid eggs, it can happen occasionally.
+That’s especially true if the tortoise has laid many eggs in a short time.

 There usually isn’t any blood when laying eggs because a tortoise’s reproductive system works differently than that of mammals.

-The reproductive organs create the shell that will protect the ovum.
-Once this has formed, the shell should smoothly pass through the ovipositor tube without a problem.
+The reproductive organs create the shell that protects the ovum.
+Once formed, the shell should smoothly pass through the ovipositor tube without issue.